Raxephion/AuraGen-AuraFlow-WebUI/README.md

-# FlowGen-webUI ⚡
+# CipherCore-AuraFlow-webUI ⚡
 *A 6GB VRAM-optimized, local AuraFlow Gradio web app with automatic installer — for the rest of us.*

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Welcome to **FlowGen-webUI**, the low-VRAM, no-nonsense interface for generating images with [AuraFlow](https://huggingface.co/fal/AuraFlow-v0.3).
+Welcome to **CipherCore-AuraFlow-webUI**, the low-VRAM, no-nonsense interface for generating images with [AuraFlow](https://huggingface.co/fal/AuraFlow-v0.3).
 It's for people who think *ComfyUI* is great but also mildly terrifying, and who’d rather click buttons than build node graphs in their free time.

 This app runs locally, plays nice with ~6GB of VRAM, and doesn’t ask you to sign away your data to the cloud gods.
 You're welcome.